pnp/pnpcore/docs/articles/contributor/writing tests.md

 ### Mocking of server responses in tests

-The PnP Core SDK tests use a custom built mocking system which essentially simply saves server responses when running in online mode and when running in offline mode (so when mocking data) the saved server responses are used to mock the server response.
+The PnP Core SDK tests use a custom built mocking system which essentially simply saves server responses when running in online mode.
+When running in offline mode (so when mocking data) the saved server responses are used to mock the server response.
 All of this works automatically and can be turned on/off by setting the `TestCommon.Instance.Mocking` property to `true` or `false` (see also the FAQ at the end of this page to learn more).
 When running in online mode each response for a server request will be stored as a file in a sub folder of the current test class.
-This folder is always named `MockData` and has a sub folder per test class which ensures that mocking files for a given test can be easily identified.
+This folder is always named `MockData` and has a sub folder per test class, which ensures that mocking files for a given test can be easily identified.
 The filename uses the following pattern `{testname}-{context order}-{sequence}.response`.

 ### Steps to create a test case